astrotime/timenomad_app/collections/_posts/2020-08-19-value-of-gold-in-the-time-of-saturn-pluto-conjunction.md

   <div class="row">
     <div class="col-12">
       <div class="row text-photo-caption-serif">
-		 Superimposing <b>Saturn–Pluto cycles</b> over the graph of the <b>USA net investment position</b> helps to see the big picture.
-Net investment position reflects how much assets the country holds as opposed to what it owes to foreign entities.
+		 Superimposing <b>Saturn–Pluto cycles</b> over the graph of the <b>USA net international investment position</b> helps to see the big picture.
+Net international investment position reflects how much foreign assets the country holds as opposed to what it owes to foreign entities.
+One can think of that as a reflection of country‘s reserves and savings.
 The US is in negative zone since about 1990.<br><br>
 		 The pattern so far has been clear.
 The World Wars 1 and 2 brought a lot of money during <b>1914–1947</b> which resulted in a stable and prosperous post-war period of <b>1947–1982</b> (the last decade of that period was on decline).
 Aggressive economical reforms during 70s and 80s produced modern financial industry that was pretty much running the last cycle of <b>1982–2020</b> by the means of speculative investment and globalisation.<br><br>
 		 What will <b>2020–2053</b> cycle look like?
 Make your bets!<br><br>
 		 <small class="post-pullout-box-copyright">Original graph source: Ray Dalio, The Changing World Order.
 Saturn–Pluto cycles added by Time Nomad.</small>